TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-laziness.md

 - Changing name of method that is used by 10 other packages?
 Easier than ever.
 - Starting a framework?
 Ideal.

-That's the way Nette, Symfony and Laravel started and grow so much, even if only one person was behind majority of commits.
+That's the way Nette, Symfony and Laravel started and grew so much, even if only one person was behind majority of commits.

 ### 2. Upgrade Fast, Upgrade Safe

-It's easy to make changes in that affect all packages - bump to PHP 7.1, Symfony 3.2 or Nette 3.0 is matter of minutes.
+It's easy to make changes that affect all packages - bump to PHP 7.1, Symfony 3.2 or Nette 3.0 is a matter of minutes.
 And I know it works on all packages.
 Before monorepo, I had to upgrade every package manually, which resulted in dissonance: one package used Symfony\Console 3.2, but other only 2.8 and it got messy for no reason.

 ### 3. Test Both on Monorepo and Manyrepo Level With Ease

 Another thing I love is testing both monorepo (all packages together) and manyrepo level.
-Once I spend 5 hours over bug in Symfony\Process.
+Once I spend 5 hours fixing a bug in Symfony\Process.
 It was difficult to find, because all tests were passing.
 Even for testing just the Symfony\Process directory made it pass.
 But when I copied only the Symfony\Process code to the standalone directory, it failed.
-Few hours later I found out, it's somehow related to having Symfony\Stopwatch presenter.
+Few hours later I found out, it's somehow related to having Symfony\Stopwatch package.
 Yea, WTF.

 **That could be caught testing on monorepo level.**